 Active Travel Strategy and Action Plan

-The Active Travel Strategy and Action Plan sets out our vision for active travel in Fife over the next 10 years; from now until 2034.
-The strategy will include a series of action points on how we can improve active travel in Fife.
-This will help make the case for investment in active travel.
+Our Active Travel Strategy and Action Plan sets out our vision for active travel in Fife over the next 10 years; from now until 2035.
+The vison is: 'more people are able to walk, wheel and cycle more often, for functional and recreational journeys in Fife'.

 Developing an active travel strategy is the first action point in the Local Transport Strategy (LTS).
 This will help support the LTS’ vision of ‘fair, sustainable access for all’.
 It also supports the LTS’ four priorities: